nozhanb/landCoverClassification/README.md

 Docker container plays an important role in this work.
 Once the machine learning model is ready the user has to put the model into a docker container.
 It is important to follow the order.
 A docker container is built upon a docker image and a docker image is built upon a dockerfile.
 A dockerfile provides all the necessary ingredients for creating a docker image (and later a container) with specific feature for a specific task.
 For the purpose of this work a dockerfile has been provided (see section 3).

-To build a docker image the user needs to type in the following command in the terminal (see [docker build](https://docs.docker.com/engine/reference/commandline/image_build/)
+To build a docker image the user needs to type in the following command in the terminal (see [docker build](https://docs.docker.com/engine/reference/commandline/image_build/) for more details)

 > docker image build -f Dockerfile

 Where the Dockerfile is the file that exist in the current directory.
 It takes several minutes to build the image.
-Once the image is ready the user has to build a container from the image.
-This can be accomplished by the following command
+Once the image is ready the user can build the container from the image.
+This can be accomplished by the following command (see [docker create](https://docs.docker.com/engine/reference/commandline/create/) for more details on different flags).

+> docker create -p 5000 -t -i --name containerName Image

+The above command is an example of the possible options/flags one can provide to create a docker container.
+The above command will create a container with the given containerName from the Image (the one we built in the previous step).
+Also, it exposes the port 5000 of the container to the local host (you can expose other ports too).

+A container may stop running for a variety of reasons.
+The status of container can be checked by the following command

+> docker ps --all

+Where the above command lists all existing containers and shows their status.
+If a given container has stopped working one can restart the container using the following command (see [docker restart](https://docs.docker.com/engine/reference/commandline/restart/) for more details).

+> docker restart docker name/id

+Given a docker name or id the the above command will restart the container.

 ## 5. Running the Model